Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Method

-The original MLP is still the most widely adopted, and the MLP in VMamba\cite{vmamba} architecture also follows the Transformer design, which performs nonlinear transformations on the input sequences to enhance the expressive power of the model.
-Recent studies, Gated MLP\cite{gated,gatedmlp} shows strong performance in natural language processing, and we find that the mechanism of gating has the same potential for vision.
-In Figure \ref{fig:ODSS Block}(d), this paper proposes that the simple design of ResGated Block aims to improve the performance of the model with low computational cost, RG Block creates two branches ${X}_1^{l-1}$ and $X_2^{l-1}$ from the input ${X}^{l-2}$ and implements the fully-connected layer in the form of a 1×1 convolution on each branch.
+The original MLP is still the most widely adopted, and the MLP in VMamba architecture also follows the Transformer design, which performs nonlinear transformations on the input sequences to enhance the expressive power of the model.
+Recent studies, Gated MLP \cite{gated,gatedmlp} shows strong performance in natural language processing, and we find that the mechanism of gating has the same potential for vision.
+In Figure \ref{fig:ODSS Block}, this paper proposes that the simple design of the Residual Gated Block aims to improve the performance of the model at a lower computational cost, and that the RG Block creates two branches from the inputs $f_{A}'$ and $f_{B}'$ to retain global and local information, respectively, $\mathcal{T}(\cdot)$ denotes the linear layer.

-Depth separable convolution is used as the Position Encoding Module on the branch of ${X}_2^{l-1}$, and the gradient is more efficiently refluxed during training by means of residual concatenation, which has a lower computational cost and significantly improves the performance by preserving and utilizing the spatial structural information of the image.
-The RG Block adopts a nonlinear GeLU as an activation function to control the flow of information at each level, then merged with a branch of $X_2^{l-1}$ through elemental multiplication, then refined with global features through a 1x1 convolution to blend the channel information, and finally summed with the original input ${X}^{l-2}$ with the features in the hidden layer through residual concatenation.
-RG Block can capture more global features while bringing only a slight increase in computational cost, the resulting output features ${X}^l$ are defined as:
+Depth separable convolution is used as the Position Encoding Module on the branch of $\mathcal{R}_{\text{global}}^{l-1}$, and the gradient is more efficiently refluxed during training by means of residual concatenation, which has a lower computational cost and significantly improves the performance by preserving and utilizing the spatial structural information of the image.
+The RG Block adopts a nonlinear GeLU as an activation function to control the flow of information at each level.
+The $\mathcal{Y}(x)$ process can be written as:

+The local information passing through $\mathcal{Y}(x)$ is multiplied with the global information of $\mathcal{R}_{global}^{l-1}$, the global features are refined by a linear layer to fuse the information of the local channels, and the residual connection is allowed to be summed with the original input of $f_{A}'$ and the features of the hidden layer.
+The RG Block captures more global and local features while incurring only a slight increase in computational cost, and the resulting output feature $f_{RG}$ is defined as follows: